matsjonas/rock-paper-scissors/README.md

 $ gradle jettyStart
 ```

-Use curl to try out the API.
+Use curl to try out the API or go to http://localhost:8081/rps

 Start by listing all existing games (there should be none).